-I learned the hard way that if you start out trying to paint the sea a deep blue, it makes it hard to bring the surface of the water to life: basically there's nowhere to go with either the lights or the darks.
+I learned the hard way that if you start out trying to paint the sea a deep blue, it makes it hard to bring the surface of the water to life: in particular, it's difficult to perceive temperature shifts in the darks.

 So, in addition to reducing the overall color saturation, I started to reduce the amount of blue in my paintings.
 I did this by transposing all the colors on the color wheel about one half-step clockwise or counter-clockwise.
 That means the blues are pushed towards the purples or pulled back into the greens.